MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/autodesk-recap-photo.md

     ![Slicing tool settings](media/recap-photo10.PNG "Slicing tool settings")

-5. When the model looks the way that you want it, select **Apply**.
+5. When the model looks the way that you want it to, select **Apply**.

 The rest of the floor is now removed from your 3D model, and the mesh on the bottom is filled.